“Every man has his secret sorrows which the world knows not, and often times we call a man cold when he is only sad.” Henry Wadsworth Longfellow

 - Write down what the feeling caused you to experience in your body.
 We experience emotions physically.
 You can, for example, feel warm and tingly, cold and shivering, nauseous, tension around your throat and jaw, the tension in your neck muscles, find it difficult to breathe, experience stomach ache, or want to hide and withdraw.

 - In neuroscientist Jill Bolte-Taylor’s memoir, My Stroke of Insight, she notes that the physiological lifespan of emotion in the body and brain is 90 seconds.
-The good news about this is that emotions and feelings are fleeting or temporary.
-If you feel overwhelmed by emotions, just try to view them as leaves that are drifting past you on a lazy river.
+The good news is that emotions and feelings are fleeting or temporary.
+If you feel overwhelmed by emotions, try to view them as leaves drifting past you on a lazy river.
 Just watch them and let them float past.

-A useful tool to do emotional regulation is called “The Guesthouse Exercise.”
+A useful tool for emotional regulation is called “The Guesthouse Exercise.”

 Questions you can ask ”the guest” are: